How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Methodology

 \subsection{External Data Sources}

-We extract global annual investment in data centre infrastructure from the International Energy Agency (IEA)~\citep{iea2025}.
-To characterise the geographic concentration and expansion of data centres, we use records from the Data Centre Map~\citep{datacentermap}.
+We extract global annual investment in data centre infrastructure from the IEA~\citep{iea2025}.
+To characterise the geographic concentration and expansion of data centres, we use records from the Data Center Map~\citep{datacentermap}.
 We assessed electricity demand associated with data centres using historical and projected estimates from the IEA~\citep{iea2024energydemandai} and focus on electricity consumption as a primary indicator of environmental impact associated with data centre expansion.
-We source the carbon intensity for electricity generation from Our World in Data~\cite{owid_carbon_intensity_2023}.
+We source the carbon intensity for electricity generation from Our World in Data~\cite{owid_carbon_intensity_2025}.